microsoft/InnerEye-DeepLearning/docs/debugging_and_monitoring.md

 ### Resource Monitor
 GPU and CPU usage can be monitored throughout the execution of a run (local and AML) by setting the monitoring interval for the resource monitor eg: `--monitoring_interval_seconds=1`.
-This will spawn a separate process at the start of the run which will log the following diagnostics to AML metrics and TensorBoard logs under `Diagnostics`.
+This will spawn a separate process at the start of the run which will log the diagnostics to AML metrics and TensorBoard logs under `Diagnostics`.

 ### Debugging setup on local machine